J-1 Visa Business Operations Jobs

 Does the two-year home residency requirement apply to J-1 business operations trainees?

 It depends on your country of nationality, your funding source, and whether your skill set appears on the Exchange Visitor Skills List maintained by the State Department.
-Many business operations trainees from certain countries are subject to this requirement, which bars a change to H-1B, green card, or other immigrant status until it is fulfilled or waived.
+Many business operations trainees from certain countries are subject to this requirement, which bars a change to H-1B visa, green card, or other immigrant status until it is fulfilled or waived.
 Check your DS-2019 and confirm with your designated sponsor before accepting any offer.